Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 00 00 01 29 73 b8 c9 a8 c2 93 ee e3 42 23 1c b0 42 09 0e 80 00 00 00 00 00 00 00 00 17 70 00 00 00 01 00 00 00 02
 ```

-The last 8 bytes of the heart rate trace were the same as the bytes 26-33 in the GPS trace.
-That meant the only useful info in the
+The last 8 bytes of the heart rate data were the same as the bytes 26-33 in the GPS trace (total time and total distance).
-heart rate data was the single byte with the actual heart rate.
-With this knowledge, I had every information I needed to manually
+This meant that the only useful info in the heart rate data was the single byte with the actual heart rate, because time,
+total time and total distance could already be found in GPS trace.
+With this knowledge, I had every information I needed to
-export my activities.
+manually export my activities.

 ## Final words